jcblucero/TrackRobot/README.md

 ### Brief System Overview
 The robot uses an RC car as the chassis.
 A camera is mounted to the front in order to view the track and it's lane lines.

 The camera is connected to a controller (raspberry pi), that does the image processing to find the lines.

-The controller determines the center of the line and centers on this point.
+The controller determines the center of the line and uses PID control to keep itself centered on the line.

-It centers itself using a PID controller, where error is calculated as the difference between the image center and the lane lines center.
+PID error is calculated as the difference between the image center and the lane lines center.

 The error is translated into a PWM to send to the steering servo.

 The speed is controlled by sending a PWM to the Electronic Speed Control (ESC) of the RC car.
 The ESC then sets the brushed DC motor to correct speed.